-Management has assessed that the financial assets and liabilities of the Group are classified as financial instruments at amortized cost.
-The preferred stock of the Parent Company as at March 31, 2023 and December 31, 2022 are classified as equity in the consolidated statements of financial position (see Note 11).
+The Group has assessed that the financial assets and liabilities of the Group are classified as financial instruments at amortized cost.
+The preferred stock of the Parent Company as at December 31, 2023 and 2022 is classified as equity in the consolidated statements of financial position (see Note 11).
 The Company does not have any contractual obligation to deliver cash or another financial asset as a result of the issuance of its outstanding preferred stock.